ahlashkari/SCsVulSegLytix/README.md

 | IntegerUO       | 0.72 (+0.04)    | 0.68     | 0.60 (-0.08)   |
 | Re-entrancy     | 0.78 (+0.05)    | 0.73     | 0.65 (-0.08)   |

+# Copyright (c) 2024

+For citation in your works and also understanding SCsVulSegLyzer completely, you can find below published papers:

+- “SCsVulSegLyzer: Detecting and Extracting Vulnerable Segments from Smart Contracts Using Weakly-Supervised Learning”, Borna Ahmadzadeha, Arousha Haghighian Roudsari, Sepideh HajiHosseinKhani and Arash Habibi Lashkari, Journal of Systems and Software, Volume 231, 2025.

 # Project Team members

 * [**Arash Habibi Lashkari:**](http://ahlashkari.com/index.asp) Founder and supervisor

-* [**Borna Ahmadzadeh:**](https://github.com/BobMcDear) Undergraduate student, Researcher and developer - York University ( 6 months years, 2024 - 2024)
+* [**Borna Ahmadzadeh:**](https://github.com/BobMcDear) Undergraduate student, Researcher and developer - York University ( 6 months, 2024 - 2024)

 # Acknowledgment

-This project has been made possible through funding from the Natural Sciences and Engineering Research Council of Canada — NSERC (#RGPIN-2020-04701) and Canada Research Chair (Tier II) - (#CRC-2021-00340) to Arash Habibi Lashkari.
+This project was made possible by funding from the Natural Sciences and Engineering Research Council of Canada (NSERC - #RGPIN-2020-04701) and Canada Research Chair (Tier II - #CRC-2021-00340) to Arash Habibi Lashkari.